 You want to target keywords that attract lots of monthly searches (at least 100,000 for global topics).
 Lots of searches mean that your topic is in high demand, and that people need information on that subject.

-Next, take a look at how much competition you’re facing for each of your keywords.
+Next, take a look at how much keyword competition you’re facing for each.
 How many pages of web content (and how many websites) are specifically targeting your keyword?
 Are there large numbers of people actively trying to rank for that term?
 If so, you will have a harder time ranking well for that keyword.

 A perfect keyword is one that has lots of searches (high popularity) and very few people actively trying to rank for it (low competition.)

 Takeaway: Using keyword research tools (Google Adwords or Scribe), run the basic numbers on the keywords you want to use, or think might be beneficial to your goals.